SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO212.md

 # Teleste HDO212

-The HDO212 is a dual receiver module for fibre optic return path links in CATV networks.
-The module contains an integrated route backup function and has an extended frequency range to fulfil DOCSIS 3.1 requirements.
-The **Teleste HDO212** connector can be used to display and configure information of the related device.
+The HDO212 is a dual-receiver module for fiber-optic return path links in CATV networks.
+The module contains an integrated route backup function and has an extended frequency range to fulfill DOCSIS 3.1 requirements.
+The **Teleste HDO212** connector can be used to display and configure information of this device.

 A **serial** connection is used in order to successfully retrieve and configure the information of the device.
 There are also different possibilities available for **alarm monitoring** and **trending**.